-To learn more about this initiative, you can read the full report by clicking here.
+To learn more, you can read the full report by clicking here.

 Continued leadership of Wellness Together Canada

-Stepped Care Solutions is the lead administrative partner of Wellness Together Canada, a national mental health and substance use portal funded by Health Canada, in partnership with Homewood Health and Kids Help Phone.
-Wellness Together Canada is grounded in SC2.0 and has been designed to create open access to responsive services with a range of supports along a continuum.
-Since its inception in April 2020, Wellness Together Canada there have been more than 3.3 million unique visits to the platform from across the country, with high rates of satisfaction amongst users.
+SCS is the lead administrative partner of Wellness Together Canada (WTC), a national mental health and substance use portal funded by Health Canada, in partnership with Homewood Health and Kids Help Phone.
+WTC is grounded in SC2.0 and was designed to create open access to responsive services with a range of supports along a continuum.
+Since its inception in April 2020, there have been more than 3.6 million unique visits to the platform from across the country, with high satisfaction rates amongst users.

-This year, Wellness Together Canada was featured in the Bell Let’s Talk campaign.
+This year, WTC was featured in the Bell Let’s Talk campaign.
 You can view the video clip to see how we shared the message about WTC with people in Canada to increase awareness and access to care.

 Establishing relationships with international organizations to impact population health and equity

-We have also continued to advance dialogue and capacity building grounded in SC2.0 with mental health leaders across the world, with representation from Europe, North America, Australia, New Zealand and beyond.
+We have continued to advance dialogue and capacity building grounded in SC2.0 with mental health leaders worldwide, with representation from Europe, North America, Australia, New Zealand and beyond.

-A key example of this in action is our partnerships with the College of Behavioral Health Leadership and the International Initiative for Mental Health Leadership.
-Through these collaborations, Stepped Care Solutions has led the delivery of webinars and focused roundtable discussions on system transformation through the application of SC2.0.
+A key example of this is our partnerships with the College of Behavioral Health Leadership and the International Initiative for Mental Health Leadership.
+Through these collaborations, SCS has led the delivery of webinars and focused roundtable discussions on system transformation through the application of SC2.0.
 There has been a focus on re-thinking the mental health workforce – from frontline staff, supervisors and leadership levels, as well as peer workers and informal supports, such as community members and caregivers.

-These webinars and roundtables have offered our team an exciting opportunity to reach a broad and significant audience, disrupt leaders’ thinking about system transformation, and explore new and innovative avenues to apply SC2.0 to address complex challenges.
+These webinars and roundtables have presented an exciting opportunity to reach a broad and significant audience, disrupt leaders’ thinking about system transformation, and explore new and innovative avenues to apply SC2.0 to address complex challenges.